Helping donors do good work … forever.

 What to Give

 Donors have a variety of giving options to consider when creating a new charitable fund or adding to an existing fund.
 The following guidelines are provided to current and prospective donors and their advisors when gifting to the Foundation.
-For assistance, please contact Elaine Garver, Development Officer or Duane Gordon, Executive Director at 513/424-7369.
+For assistance, please contact Amy Berlean, Development Officer at 513/424-7369.

 Cash, usually in the form of a check, is the most common form for charitable gifts.
 Cash gifts enable your client as donor to claim a current income tax deduction of up to fifty percent of their adjusted gross income in the year of the gift with a five-year carry-forward if needed.
 Actual savings from gifts of cash depend on their tax bracket – generally, the higher the tax bracket, the lower the cost of the gift.
 All checks should be made payable to The Middletown Community Foundation with the name of the specific fund or the Greatest Needs Fund indicated on the memo line of the check.